 Comparative Politics, International Relations, Social Science Methodology

-The political economy of transitions to market (Eastern Europe, Russia, and China), wealthy elites in postcommunism, unrecognized states in Eurasia, democratization and social media, comparative foreign policy, and authoritarian legacies.
+The political economy of transitions to market (Eastern Europe, Russia, and China), wealthy elites in postcommunism, unrecognized states in Eurasia, democratization and social media, US-China relations, and authoritarian legacies.

 Multiethnic Parastates and Nation-Building: the Case of the Transnistrian